ropensci/roweb3/content/blog/2022-09-23-launch-champions-program/index.md

 We will have a [Community Call on October 24]() and a [Coworking space on November 1]() to help you with your application.

-We look forward to meeting all of you passionate Champions out there :)
+We look forward to meeting all of you passionate Champions out there :-D